Nor’easter could wallop New England with heavy snow and wind Saturday

 Light snow may break out Friday afternoon.
 It could briefly become moderate, especially along and east of Interstate 95 on Friday evening.
 The storm will possibly develop too far offshore for significant accumulations of more than an inch or two; areas over the Delmarva Peninsula have the potential for more.

-In the event that the merging of the two parent weather disturbance occurs earlier than currently anticipated, more substantial snow would be possible.
+In the event that the merging of the two parent weather disturbances occurs earlier than currently anticipated, more substantial snow would be possible.

 Chance of at least one inch: 40 percent | Chance of at least three inches: 20 percent | Chance of at least six inches: 10 percent